Rick-Phoenix/protoschema-go/README.md

 ## Converter functions

-The package will also generate some functions that can be used to easily convert a struct from its original model type (usually a database item) to the message type that will be used in responses.
+protoschema will also generate some functions that can be used to easily convert a struct from its original model type (usually a database item) to the message type that will be used in responses.

 At the moment, the converters generator can only handle the following field types: